JAS-315/JAS-315.github.io/projects/dataplant.md

 <img class="ui image" src="../images/DMA images/1/std zero.png">
 <img class="ui image" src="../images/DMA images/1/std mean.png">
 <img class="ui image" src="../images/DMA images/1/std med.png"></div>
-*Figure 6*
-SORT THE ARRANGEMENT
+*Figure 6: Row 1- LeafHue, Original Generation of Zeroset, Meanset, Medianset.*
+*Row 2- Mean Centring on Zeroset, Meanset, Medianset.*
+*Row 3- Normalization on Zeroset, Meanset, Medianset.*
+*Row 4- Standardization on Zeroset, Meanset, Medianset.*

-### 1f: Attribute/Instance Selection \ 1f-i: Attribute and Instance Deletion Strategies for Missing Values
+### 1f: Attribute/Instance Selection
+### 1f-i: Attribute and Instance Deletion Strategies for Missing Values

-I examined the amount of missing values in each column and row and decided to outright remove any attribute that had over 25% and any instance that had over 10% missing values.
+I examined the number of missing values in each column and row and decided outright to (programmatically) remove any attribute that had over 25% and any instance that had over 10% missing values.
 This left very few missing values in the data.
 I replaced these with the means of each attribute, similar to the example from section 1d-i (referred to as “deletionset,” elsewhere).

 ### 1f-ii: Using Correlations to Reduce the Number of Attributes

-I removed correlated attributes, which created a dataset of only LeafArea and LeafHue.
+I (programmatically) removed correlated attributes, which created a dataset of only LeafArea and LeafHue.
 I used na.omit to remove any missing values, which left 701 instances intact.

 ### 1f-iii: Using Principal Component Analysis (PCA) to Create a Dataset with Seven Attributes